 You can acquire supporter feedback by sending surveys via email.
 Ask them questions such as:

 These questions allow supporters to make their voices heard.
 They also give your organization valuable insight into what drives donors to start and continue their support.
-You can incorporate this feedback into future marketing campaigns to produce content that resonates with the largest swath of your audience, as well as use individual results to guide segmentation.
+You can incorporate this feedback into future marketing campaigns to produce content that resonates with your audience, and use individual results to guide segmentation.

 Donor segmentation is the process of grouping donors based on shared characteristics.
 When you create donor segments, you can send relevant information to each group.
 People are more likely to engage with your messages if they’re relevant to their preferences and interests.